mininet/mininet.github.com/source/download/index.markdown

 You can choose to use an old VM from the [Mininet downloads](https://github.com/mininet/mininet/downloads/).

-Or, use the archived `install-precise` branch of Mininet 1.0 for install on Ubuntu 12.04:
+Or, use the archived `install-precise` branch to install Mininet 1.0 on Ubuntu 12.04:

     git clone git://github.com/mininet/mininet
     cd mininet